Scenic sunset / sunrise shot at Head-Smashed-In Buffalo Jump

 Why is Destination Canada focusing on corridors?

-Destination Canada can play role in corridor development by facilitating connections and leveraging federal and national partners to encourage engagement and build a more robust network of resources.
+Destination Canada can play a role in corridor development by facilitating connections and leveraging federal and national partners to encourage engagement and build a more robust network of resources.
 The cluster and corridor-based approach is informed by theoretical approaches and best-practices from around the globe.
 For more information, please see the following links:

 Who is funding the strategy development for each corridor?